-When we receive the completed enrollment application and any required charges within 31 days after the marriage, coverage will become effective on the first day of the month following the date of marriage.
-If we don't receive the enrollment application within 31 days of marriage, please see the Open Enrollment and Special Enrollment provision later in this section.
+When we receive the completed enrollment application and any required premiums within 60 days after the marriage, coverage will become effective on the date of marriage.
+If we don't receive the enrollment application within 60 days of marriage, see the Open Enrollment provision.